morrislab-pc/lab_website/content/info/processing_pipeline.md

 * Visually inspect each individual channel or electrode for ocular artifacts relying on both your own wisdom of artifacts and the IClabel

 * Rejection time!
-Reject channels with ocular artifacts by clicking on the `Accept` button (it turns red and says reject) >> ok
+Reject channels with ocular artifacts, as blinks, by clicking on the `Accept` button (it turns red and says reject) >> ok

 * Click on `Tools` >> `Remove components from data` >> `Plot single trial plots`.
 This enables you to see the change in the data (red before and black after)